 Step 1: Connect tool cable to Tool Connector.
-AcraDyne recommends not exceeding 20m length of cable.
 Cable consists of a male pin set housed in a molded 19 pin connector with a polarizing notch.
 Align tool cable notch with tool connector notch on the controller and insert cable.
 Securely thread connector coupler to controller body.